Cleaner Spaces Safer Seniors: Spring Cleaning Tips for CaregiversApril 02, 2019

 Clear the Way

 As we know, falls are one of the leading causes of injuries among seniors.
-A clean and well-organized living space can actually go a long way in helping to prevent falls.
+A clean and well-organized space can help to reduce tripping hazards.

 - Check your stairs: Make sure the handrails are sturdy and that there aren't any loose boards.
 Consider investing in slip-resistant stair treads to prevent slippage.